-Cross Trust opportunities began strong at the start of this academic year, but then became more limited due to COVID.
-However, teachers from across the Trust have continued to forge working relationships, drawing on each other's experience and expertise to plan together and ensure a strong route from primary to secondary.
+Cross Trust opportunities remain strong and numerous.
+We have reinstated a number of projects which were discontinued during COVID, including Science sessions and Digital Leader training opportunities.
+Despite the obvious challenges and barriers, teachers from across the Trust have continued to forge working relationships, drawing on each other's experience and expertise to plan together and ensure a strong route from primary to secondary.
 This has been done remotely and via online platforms.
 Senior leaders continue to work together closely, strategically deploying resources to aid the progression of children and staff in a range of different ways.
 Sharing of resources has become more streamlined and the benefit of this has been clear to see and value for money has been improved.
-Assembly input from WPSA has continued on key themes such as kindness, support with transitions and also on Road Safety.
+Assembly input from WPSA has continued on key themes such as kindness and equality and our pupils have enjoyed hearing from Senior Students from the Secondary School.

 Assessment processes are rigorous and robust.
 Pupil Progress meetings provided a supportive approach to ensuring children were on track to meet targets and that progress was accounted for throughout the year.
-These were led effectively by the Deputy Headteacher and SEN team.
+These are led effectively by the Deputy Headteacher and SEN team.
 These have been further enhanced by our use of Arbor which allows us to have a more refined and useful assessment monitoring system.
 This has been formulated by both WPPA and NWPA.
 ILP (Individual Learning Plans) meetings have continued to grow in their rigour, bringing a 'team around the child' sense to the work which we do in supporting our SEND children alongside their families.